isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution187.md

 ---
-title: AutoCount Accounting - AutoCount Accounting Basic V2.0 ( 1 User)
+title: Since being established in 1996, AutoCount has grown into the TOP SME brands, serving more than 180,000 SMEs across the region.
+AutoCount offers a series of products that focus mainly on business automation (Accounting, Payroll, POS) while integrating with different plugins for cross-sector vertical operation.
+Flexibility, expandability, and ease-to-use are the features we develop, you can be assured of when your business grows, we able to sustain your development needs.
 permalink: /productivity-solutions-grant/solutionrepo/solution187
 ---

 ### Description

-Since being established in 1996, AutoCount has grown into the TOP SME brands, serving more than 180,000 SMEs across the region.
-AutoCount offers a series of products that focus mainly on business automation (Accounting, Payroll, POS) while integrating with different plugins for cross-sector vertical operation.
-Flexibility, expandability, and ease-to-use are the features we develop, you can be assured of when your business grows, we able to sustain your development needs.
+201713604G

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/AutoCount_20200013_Annex_3_20200625142956_Part_12.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria